The Best Things To Do in Silverthorne, CO (Year Round!)

 Other snow activities include snow tubing at Frisco Adventure Park, snowshoeing on the area's many trails and renting snowmobiles.

 There are several hiking trails in the area!
 I recommend checking recent reviews on All trails to find out about trail conditions, especially in the winter.
 If there has been a lot of recent snowfall, you will very likely need snowshoes.
+Here are a few of the best hikes near Silverthorne.

 I attempted a January hike with Yaktrax instead of snowshoes and it was nearly impossible.
 I highly recommend purchasing snowshoes.
 I tried to rent snowshoes and was unsuccessful, but I recommend calling the REI in Dillon to see if they have any available.